Career and Technical Education Program Expansion

 Project Scope

-Working closely with DMD faculty and department chairs, we are significantly expanding our outreach and support for students pursuing graphic design, web design, social media management, and digital audio and visual production.
-This work has entailed developing five new certificates over the past two years, significantly expanding our dual credit offerings, and strengthening our already significant internship relationships with major employers across the district.
-With the launch of our new digital recording studio, we are currently developing additional certificates in audio/video technology and audio production with goal of doubling the size of the program overall in the next 15 months.
+This work has entailed developing five new certificates over the past four years, significantly expanding our dual credit offerings, and strengthening our already significant internship relationships with major employers across the district.
+With the launch of a new digital recording studio, we expanded additional certificates in audio/video technology and audio production.

 Labor Market Analytics